BrianHHill/Fight-COVID-19/README.md

 https://www.buymeacoffee.com/laughingmind

 # What's needed
 We're keeping our eyes and ears peeled for emergent issues that online community members are experiencing in their towns, cities and neighbourhoods that an event like this can help deliver impact for.
-We'd ask you to keep posting into our Issues register at https://github.com/BrianHHill/COVIDCrisisHack/issues for us to curate in the event planning phase.
+We'd ask you to keep posting into our Issues register for us to curate in the event planning phase.

 A system dynamics model is being developed and iterated at https://kumu.io/laughingmind/covid-19-pandemic-responses to provide a summary view of pandemic responses, which will grow over time.